SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

     using {S4HC_API_ENTERPRISE_PROJECT_SRV_0002 as RemoteS4HCProject} from '../external/S4HC_API_ENTERPRISE_PROJECT_SRV_0002';

     extend service PoetrySlamService with {
         entity S4HCProjects    as
             projection on RemoteS4HCProject.A_EnterpriseProject {
                 key ProjectUUID           as projectUUID,
-            ProjectInternalID           as projectInternalID,
                     Project               as project,
                     ProjectDescription    as projectDescription,
-            EnterpriseProjectType       as enterpriseProjectType,
+                    ResponsibleCostCenter as responsibleCostCenter,
                     ProjectStartDate      as projectStartDate,
                     ProjectEndDate        as projectEndDate,
+                    ProjectProfileCode    as projectProfileCode,
                     ProcessingStatus      as processingStatus,
-            ResponsibleCostCenter       as responsibleCostCenter,
-            ProfitCenter                as profitCenter,
-            ProjectProfileCode          as projectProfileCode,
-            CompanyCode                 as companyCode,
-            ProjectCurrency             as projectCurrency,
-            EntProjectIsConfidential    as entProjectIsConfidential,
-            to_EnterpriseProjectElement as to_EnterpriseProjectElement : redirected to S4HCEnterpriseProjectElement,
-            to_EntProjTeamMember        as to_EntProjTeamMember        : redirected to S4HCEntProjTeamMember
             }

-    entity S4HCEnterpriseProjectElement   as
-        projection on RemoteS4HCProject.A_EnterpriseProjectElement {
-        key ProjectElementUUID        as projectElementUUID,
-            ProjectUUID               as projectUUID,
-            ProjectElement            as projectElement,
-            ProjectElementDescription as projectElementDescription,
-            PlannedStartDate          as plannedStartDate,
-            PlannedEndDate            as plannedEndDate
-        }

-    entity S4HCEntProjTeamMember          as
-        projection on RemoteS4HCProject.A_EnterpriseProjectTeamMember {
-        key TeamMemberUUID        as teamMemberUUID,
-            ProjectUUID           as projectUUID,
-            BusinessPartnerUUID   as businessPartnerUUID,
-            to_EntProjEntitlement as to_EntProjEntitlement : redirected to S4HCEntProjEntitlement
-        }

-    entity S4HCEntProjEntitlement         as
-        projection on RemoteS4HCProject.A_EntTeamMemberEntitlement {
-        key ProjectEntitlementUUID as projectEntitlementUUID,
-            TeamMemberUUID         as teamMemberUUID,
-            ProjectRoleType        as projectRoleType
-        }
     };

-    // Extend service PoetrySlamService by SAP S/4HANA Cloud Projects ProjectProfileCode using {S4HC_ENTPROJECTPROCESSINGSTATUS_0001 as RemoteS4HCProjectProcessingStatus} from '../external/S4HC_ENTPROJECTPROCESSINGSTATUS_0001';

-    extend service PoetrySlamService with {
-    entity S4HCProjectsProcessingStatus   as
-        projection on RemoteS4HCProjectProcessingStatus.ProcessingStatus {
-        key ProcessingStatus     as processingStatus,
-            ProcessingStatusText as processingStatusText
-        }
-    };

-    // Extend service PoetrySlamService by SAP S/4HANA Cloud Projects ProcessingStatus using {S4HC_ENTPROJECTPROFILECODE_0001 as RemoteS4HCProjectProjectProfileCode} from '../external/S4HC_ENTPROJECTPROFILECODE_0001';

-    extend service PoetrySlamService with {
-    entity S4HCProjectsProjectProfileCode as
-        projection on RemoteS4HCProjectProjectProfileCode.ProjectProfileCode {
-        key ProjectProfileCode     as projectProfileCode,
-            ProjectProfileCodeText as projectProfileCodeText
-        }
-    };
     ```

-2. Enhance the service model of service *PoetrySlamService* with an association to the remote project in SAP S/4HANA Cloud:
+3. Enhance the service model of service *PoetrySlamService* with virtual elements and an association to the remote project in SAP S/4HANA Cloud.
+The virtual elements are calculated, non-persisted fields to pass on the name of the ERP system from the destination to the UI, and the visualization of actions.

     ```javascript
     // Poetry Slams (draft enabled)
     @odata.draft.enabled
-    entity PoetrySlams as select from poetrySlamManagerModel.PoetrySlams
-        mixin {
-             // SAP S/4HANA Cloud projects: Mix-in of SAP S/4HANA Cloud project data toS4HCProject     : Association to RemoteS4HCProject.A_EnterpriseProject
-                                    on toS4HCProject.Project = $projection.projectID;
-        }
-    ```

-3. Enhance the service model of service *PoetrySlamService* with virtual elements to control the visualization of actions and the coloring of status information:
-    ```javascript
-    // Poetry slams (draft enabled)
-    @odata.draft.enabled
+    @Common.SemanticObject: 'poetryslams'
+    @Common.SemanticKey   : [ID]
     entity PoetrySlams as
-        select from poetrySlamManagerModel.PoetrySlams
+        select from poetrySlamManagerModel.PoetrySlams {
-        mixin {
-            // SAP S/4HANA Cloud projects: Mix-in of SAP S/4HANA Cloud project data toS4HCProject : Association to RemoteS4HCProject.A_EnterpriseProject
-                                on toS4HCProject.Project = $projection.projectID;
-        }
-        into {
-            // Selects all fields of the PoetrySlams domain model, *,
+            // Selects all fields of the PoetrySlams domain model *,
-            maxVisitorsNumber - freeVisitorSeats as bookedSeats              : Integer  @title:     '{i18n>bookedSeats}',
+            maxVisitorsNumber - freeVisitorSeats as bookedSeats                  : Integer @title     : '{i18n>bookedSeats}',
-            // Relevant for coloring of status in UI to show criticality virtual null                         as statusCriticality        : Integer  @title:     '{i18n>statusCriticality}', virtual null                         as projectSystemName        : String   @title:     '{i18n>projectSystemName}'         @odata.Type: 'Edm.String',
+            // Relevant for coloring of status in UI to show criticality virtual null                         as statusCriticality            : Integer @title     : '{i18n>statusCriticality}', virtual null                         as projectSystemName            : String  @title     : '{i18n>projectSystemName}'        @odata.Type: 'Edm.String',
-            // SAP S/4HANA Cloud projects: visibility of button "Create Project in SAP S/4HANA Cloud", code texts virtual null                         as createS4HCProjectEnabled : Boolean  @title:     '{i18n>createS4HCProjectEnabled}'  @odata.Type: 'Edm.Boolean',
+            // SAP S/4HANA Cloud projects: visibility of button "Create Project in SAP S/4HANA Cloud", code texts virtual null                         as createS4HCProjectEnabled     : Boolean @odata.Type: 'Edm.Boolean', virtual null                         as projectProfileCodeText       : String  @title     : '{i18n>projectProfile}'           @odata.Type: 'Edm.String',
+            virtual null                         as processingStatusText         : String  @title     : '{i18n>processingStatus}'         @odata.Type: 'Edm.String',
             virtual null                         as isS4HC                       : Boolean @odata.Type: 'Edm.Boolean',
-            toS4HCProject,
-            virtual null                         as projectProfileCodeText   : String   @title:     '{i18n>projectProfile}'            @odata.Type: 'Edm.String',
-            virtual null                         as processingStatusText     : String   @title:     '{i18n>processingStatus}'          @odata.Type: 'Edm.String'
+            // Projection of remote service data as required by the UI toS4HCProject                                                        : Association to PoetrySlamService.S4HCProjects on toS4HCProject.project = $self.projectID
     }
     ```

 4. Enhance the service model of service *PoetrySlamService* with an action to create remote projects:
     ```javascript
     // SAP S/4HANA Cloud projects: action to create a project in SAP S/4HANA Cloud